Nihar-Debnath/DBMS/lecture-3-(er-model)/01_entity.md

-# First thing first that one entity means one row and one attribute means one column in the table remeber that everytime
+# -> First thing first that one entity means one row and one attribute means one column in the table remember that everytime
-# If there is 1000 entities means 1000 rows and 1000 attributes means 1000 columns in the table remeber that everytime
+# -> If there is 1000 entities means 1000 rows and 1000 attributes means 1000 columns in the table remember that everytime

 Let's go through the content of your image in **very detailed**, **simple**, and **easy-to-understand** language, with **examples** so you can grasp every point clearly.